 I wanted to setup my own studio and was interested in composing music for film and TV, so I enrolled on a BA in Music Composition for Professional Media 2004.
 I got the best computer I could afford, a cheap soundcard, a pair of speakers and a microphone and setup a “studio” in the bedroom of a flat.
 From there the long journey began.

-Over the past 15 years I’ve carved out a full-time career as a composer, producer and supervisor and have worked on several hundred broadcast campaigns for brands such NatWest, Jameson, Douwe Egberts, Coca-Cola, Havana Club Rum, Peroni, FCA, Public Health England, Ballantine’s, Virgin Holidays, Transport for London, Amazon Prime, Currys PC World, HP, Ribena, Gulf Air, Ladbrokes, Hyundai and many, many more.
+Over the past 15 years I’ve carved out a full-time career as a composer, producer and supervisor and have worked on several hundred broadcast campaigns.
+An 11-year stint as Music Producer for M&C Saatchi involved working on campaigns for brands such NatWest, Jameson, Douwe Egberts, Coca-Cola, Havana Club Rum, Peroni, FCA, Public Health England, Ballantine’s, Virgin Holidays, Transport for London, Amazon Prime, Currys PC World, HP, Ribena, Gulf Air, Ladbrokes, Hyundai and many, many more.

 Outside of advertising I've worked on the trailers for "Sackboy: A Big Adventure" and "Watch Dogs: Legion" and I’ve also composed music for the Cbeebies BAFTA nominated series “Tee & Mo” and had my music used in an episode of Netflix Stranger Things and BBC’s “The Apprentice”.